nextcord/nextcord/docs/intents.rst

 1. Make sure you're logged on to the `Discord website <https://discord.com>`_.
 2. Navigate to the `Application page <https://discord.com/developers/applications>`_.
-3. Click on the bot you want to enable the privileged intents for.
+3. Click on the bot you want to enable privileged intents for.
 4. Navigate to the bot tab on the left side of the screen.

     .. image:: /images/discord_bot_tab.png